Candy and blood-stained glass are both common elements of Halloween. Why not combine the two with this sweet bloody sucker?

-So today I’m sharing another Halloween Party food that I made for my Watch Party last year AND the Creative Foodies all have some party foods for you as well (scroll to the bottom).
+So today I’m sharing another Halloween Party food that I made for my Watch Party last year AND the Creative Foodies all have some party foods for you as well (link here).

 So… blood – it’s the easiest way to halloween up ANY food!
 These are just suckers that instead of being on sticks I cut to the size of slides and added some red candy coloring to to create the “blood”.
 SUPER easy too!